OpenNebula/docs/source/intro_release_notes/enterprise_upgrades/upgrade_510/upgrading_ha.rst

   mysql -u user -h server -P port db_name < backup_file

-Step 4.
+Step 5.
 Upgrade OpenNebula in the Followers
 ================================================================================

-Upgrade OpenNebula packages as described in Step 4 in the previous section (Upgrading Single Front-end deployments)
+Follow Steps 4 to 8 described in the :ref:`Upgrading Single Front-end Deployments <upgrade_single_510>` guide in the HA followers.

-Step 5.
+Step 6.
 Replicate Database and configuration
 ================================================================================

 Copy the database backup of the leader to each follower and restore it: